 Elbrus – it may may not be live updates, but there is a good camera at the top of the Mir Gondola station looking up towards the summit of Elbrus for the southern side of the mountain.
 Not as high as we would like, but it gives an idea of the overall weather.
 With both a weather map here and time-lapse 24 hour replays, great to see how the day is looking, if not just to watch the gondola spin around and day and night pass by from the slopes of Elbrus.

 Vinson – as one might expect from ALE, they have some of the latest and the best technology – you have a choice of 4 cameras, 2 at Union Glacier, one out close to the Weddell Sea to monitor incoming cloud, and another at Thiels Corner, halfway from Union Glacier to the South Pole.

 Kilimanjaro – options from Moshi, Tanzania when it is working, and hourly screen shots closer to the mountain at the aptly named Kilicam.
 Our expedition report and a 360 summit view is here.

 Denali – a number of the air taxi services in Talkeetna have webcams – but still 60 miles out from the mountain.
 The National Park Service has Webcams dotted around the park, but more scenic than useful for climbers.

 There is also an FAA Webcam at Kahiltna Glacier, but links are troublesome, you can reach the page and then a map of Webcams here which may get you there.
-When we climbed in 2019, the weather was so good we really didn’t need a cam – we could see the mountain all the way from Talkeetna to the summit.
+When we climbed this season, 2019, the weather was so good we really didn’t need a cam – we could see the mountain all the way from Talkeetna to the summit.

-Aconcagua – while the facilities at Plaza de Mulas expand, the webcam that once lived here seems to be out of operation currently – updates welcome if anything comes up during the upcoming climbing season.
+Aconcagua – while the facilities at Plaza de Mulas expand, the webcam that once lived here seems to be out of operation currently – updates welcome if anything comes up during the climbing season.

 What we would really like to see is a webcam on the South Summit so we can see how many people are in line on the Hillary Step.